bertmelis/VitoWiFi/README.md

 ## Hardware

-The optolink hardware for ESP8266 and ESP32 is simple.
+The optolink hardware can be really simple.
 Using the circuit below you can build your own optolink.
 Please also check the [openv wiki, in German](https://github.com/openv/openv/wiki/Die-Optolink-Schnittstelle) for more implementations.

 ```